awsdocs/amazon-api-gateway-developer-guide/doc_source/call-api-with-api-gateway-lambda-authorization.md

-# Call an API with API Gateway Lambda Authorizers<a name="call-api-with-api-gateway-lambda-authorization"></a>
+# Call an API with API Gateway Lambda authorizers<a name="call-api-with-api-gateway-lambda-authorization"></a>

  Having configured the Lambda authorizer \(formerly known as the custom authorizer\) and deployed the API, you should test the API with the Lambda authorizer enabled\.
 For this, you need a REST client, such as cURL or [Postman](https://www.getpostman.com/)\.
 For the following examples, we use Postman\.